 Do you enjoy learning about the plants, animals, ecology, and traditions of the Barnegat Bay and its watershed?
 Do you like sharing what you’ve learned with others?
-Then consider becoming a Barnegat Bay Volunteer Master Naturalist!
+Then consider becoming a Barnegat Bay Volunteer Master Naturalist (BBVMN).

-The Barnegat Bay Partnership, through the Ocean County College Continuing Professional Education Department, offers a program to train Barnegat Bay Volunteer Master Naturalists (BBVMNs).
-Participants learn not only about the natural resources of the estuary, but also about the latest scientific research and the challenges ahead.
-The program includes training in the skills volunteers need to help educate others about the bay and about good stewardship of its valuable resources.
+The Barnegat Bay Partnership offers a program to train Volunteer Master Naturalists.
+Participants learn about not only the wildlife and natural resources of the estuary, but also the latest scientific research and environmental challenges ahead.
+The program includes training in the skills and techniques volunteers use to help educate others about the bay and good stewardship of its valuable resources.

 Earning the Barnegat Bay Volunteer Master Naturalist Certificate

-Completing the BBVMN course is the first step toward certification.
-To receive the BBVMN certificate, participants must complete 40 hours of approved environmental service at approved sites within the Barnegat Bay watershed within a year of finishing the initial training course.
+Completing the Master Naturalist course is the first step toward certification.
+To receive the BBVMN certificate, participants need to complete 40 hours of approved environmental service at sites within the Barnegat Bay watershed within a year of finishing the initial training course.
 To maintain certification, BBVMNs must complete 40 service hours plus 8 hours of advanced environmental training each calendar year.

 Visit the BBP Master Naturalist Facebook page for volunteer opportunities shared by the Barnegat Bay Volunteer Master Naturalists.

 ASSIST WITH SCIENTIFIC RESEARCH: BBVMNs do not hesitate to get their feet wet and their hands dirty.
-They have assisted with seining and recording data during Barnegat Bay Partnership sea nettle research, with assembling American eel collectors, and with dune grass planting and trail maintenance at Island Beach State Park.
+They have assisted with seining and recording data during Barnegat Bay Partnership sea nettle research, assembling American eel collectors, and planting dune grass and maintaining trails at Island Beach State Park.

 PRESENT EDUCATIONAL PROGRAMS: BBVMNs want to share what they have learned.
 They have led birding by kayak tours at Island Beach State Park and assisted with interpretive programs at both state and county parks and nature centers